Finite Verification of Infinite Families of Diagram Equations: Proofs

-\item We will use the notation $\maxdegree{}{Y_j}{\cdot}$ for the degree of a (not-Laurent) polynomial, or matrix of not-Laurent polynomials.
-This is the same as its positive degree, but since people are more familiar with (not-Laurent) polynomials we want to make it clear when we are in the more familiar setting.
+\item We will use the notation $\maxdegree{}{Y_j}{\cdot}$ for the degree of a (not-Laurent) polynomial, or matrix of polynomials.
+We could continue to use the term positive degree, the definitions coincide, but want to make it clear that we are no longer in a Laurent polynomial setting.

 \item We wish to find a bound for the maximum degree of any polynomial in $\bb{M}$: